rhoffsch42/DualUniverse-public/README.md

 WIP.
 It will have a HUD to facilitate mining.

 # SVG Helper
+A simple object for svg content.
-A simple debug script to print lua tables
+Has a debug function to print lua tables.